Andrei Prepeliță: Managerial career

 In December 2020, Prepeliță was presented as the manager of Argeș Pitești.
 In the 2021–22 season, he managed to reach the play-off, a first-ever performance for the club, finishing in sixth place.
 On 26 October 2022, his contract was terminated.

 In June 2023, Prepeliță was named the head coach of Liga II side Gloria Buzău.
 He helped them gain promotion at the end of his first season.
 However, the following season started badly for Gloria, who were in last place after the first eight rounds, thus Prepeliță was dismissed.
 He then worked between April and May 2025 for Moldovan team Petrocub Hîncești with whom he finished the season in fourth place.
-He returned to coach in the Romanian first league in June 2025 when he signed with Unirea Slobozia.
+Prepeliță returned to coach in the Romanian first league in June 2025 when he signed with Unirea Slobozia.
+In February 2026, following a 1–0 loss to Petrolul Ploiești, he was sacked and replaced by Claudiu Niculescu.

 Personal life

-His father, Constantin, was also a footballer who appeared in 200 Liga I games and scored 32 goals for Olt Scornicești.
+His father, Constantin, was also a footballer who appeared in 200 Divizia A games and scored 32 goals for Olt Scornicești.
 Prepeliță was coached by his father while he was a junior player at CSȘ Slobozia.